 - 1. Informs other Senior Managers as appropriate. - 2.
 Ensures that there is a clear outbreak definition. - 3.
-Ensures that the outbreak is appropriately defined in terms of activating the SI or Major Incident Policy (Attachment 4). - 4.
-Ensures that the outcome of the first Outbreak Meeting is: - A clear plan of action; - All actions have a time-frame;

-- All actions are delegated; - There are clear lines of communication within the Trust and to external agencies; - An agreed strategy for communication with the media. - A review of the severity of the outbreak for possible escalation to SI/Major Incident - 5.
-At subsequent Outbreak Committee meetings: - Reviews the progress of the outbreak; - Ensures that actions have been undertaken; - Addresses any difficulties in undertaking actions; - Reviews and update the action plan; - Reviews the severity of the outbreak for possible escalation to SI/Major Incident.
+Ensures that the outbreak is appropriately defined in terms of activating the Major Incident Policy (Attachment 4). - 4.
+Ensures that the outcome of the first Outbreak Meeting there is: - A clear plan of action - All actions have a time-frame - All actions are delegated - Ensures there are clear lines of communication within the Trust and to external agencies - Agrees the strategy for communication with the media - Reviews the severity of the outbreak for possible escalation to Major Incident - 5.
+At subsequent Outbreak Committee meetings: - Reviews the progress of the outbreak - Ensures that actions have been undertaken. - Addresses any difficulties in undertaking actions - Reviews and update the action plan - Reviews the severity of the outbreak for possible escalation to Major Incident.